haiiliin/pyabaqus/AbaqusScriptingReferenceGuide-Markdown-2022/Python/Mesh/Assembly.md

 - *cells*

-  A sequence of cell objects which will be used to search the incompatible faces.
+  A sequence of Cell objects which will be used to search the incompatible faces.

 ### Return value